Find businesses who can help you enjoy bird and wildlife watching in areas managed by DOC.

-This 5-km Mangawhai Track traverses across beaches, cliff tops, farmlands and bush areas.
+This 5-km Mangawhai Walkway traverses across beaches, cliff tops, farmlands and bush areas.
 You may be able to enjoy views of Bream Head all the way down to the Hauraki Gulf.

 Just a 15-minute drive north of Kaitaia, Lake Ngatu is a freshwater dune lake and recreation reserve.
 The lake is popular with water sport enthusiasts and other day visitors.

 This 22-km tramping track offers the backcountry adventurer a great tramping experience in one of Northland’s wilderness area.